Chantal J.M. Thomas: Speaking engagements

-Professor Thomas is a frequent speaker and lecturer at conferences and symposiums on the subject of international law having spoken at The University of Maryland, Washington University in St. Louis, the University of Texas at Austin and the University of Minnesota.
+Thomas is a frequent speaker and lecturer at conferences and symposiums on the subject of international law, having spoken at the University of Maryland, Washington University in St. Louis, the University of Texas at Austin and the University of Minnesota.
 In 2014 she was a keynote speaker at the 7th Annual Toronto Group Conference for the Study of International Transnational and Comparative Law.

 Published works

-Thomas has authored several papers, articles, book chapters and has been a featured guest of many news agencies.
+Thomas has authored several papers, articles, and book chapters.
+She has been a featured guest of many news agencies.
 She has written for CNN and been interviewed by PBS on the subject of Egyptian politics.
 She focuses her scholarship on the relationship between international law, political economy, and global social justice in a variety of contexts.
 Her writings include: